Mike Manley (artist): Personal life

 Manley was born in Detroit, Michigan.

 Manley's grandfather was a commercial artist, and Manley was therefore aware as a child that one could make a living at drawing.
 He says he always liked comics and cartooning, and recalls being impressed when The Wonderful World of Disney showed the animation artists working behind the scenes.

 As a youth in Michigan, Manley visited a comic book store every day after school, and became a serious collector and reader.
 By the time he was a teenager, Manley had decided he wanted to be a comic book artist or animator or illustrator.

 "Frank Frazetta seemed to be able to do everything, so he was my role model," Manley said.
 "How could you escape him, he so influenced the art world that you would still get influenced by him through other artists who were influenced by him even if somehow you never knew his art."

 A commercial art class in high school in Ann Arbor enabled Manley to assemble a portfolio, which led to his start in commercial printing at age fifteen.
 He attended Washtenaw Community College, but found the art education he was receiving there to be unsatisfying.
 At age twenty-one, Manley began working for the Detroit Metro Times as art director.
 Two years after, he had his first comic book art assignment at DC Comics.

 He cites other artists in addition to Frazetta as inspiration: Alex Raymond, Stan Drake, Leonard Starr, John Prentice, and Al Williamson.
 In his late twenties, Manley would have the opportunity to work for a brief but intensely formative time alongside Williamson, in that artist's Honesdale, Pennsylvania studio.

-Manley lives in Upper Darby, Pennsylvania just outside Philadelphia.
+Manley lives in Upper Darby Township, Pennsylvania just outside Philadelphia.